expo/expo/docs/pages/versions/unversioned/sdk/location.md

 #### Returns

-Returns a promise that resolves to an object of type [PermissionsResponse](#permissionsresponse).
+Returns a promise that resolves to an object of type [PermissionResponse](#PermissionResponse).

 ### `Location.getCurrentPositionAsync(options)`